 Body contouring surgery such as a tummy tuck isn’t designed to reduce weight.
 If you want to lose weight after having a baby, you should get to within a few pounds of your target weight before scheduling an abdominoplasty.
 Some women hit a plateau and may need be ready for a tummy tuck.
 Remember, sometimes we do remove a few pounds of excess skin and fat with a tummy tuck.
 If you lose a significant amount of weight after a tummy tuck, you may again be troubled by loose skin.
 Minor weight fluctuations aren’t a concern.

 What About a Mommy Makeover?

 The stomach, of course, isn’t the only area of the body affected by pregnancy and breastfeeding.
 Women who get tummy tucks often combine the surgery with breast enhancement if their breasts have lost volume or are sagging—or both.
 Combining these procedures is often called a Mommy Makeover, and it’s popular among Houston moms.
 A breast lift combined with implants paired with a tummy tuck and liposuction can provide dramatic post-pregnancy results for women who look forward to wearing bikinis or tighter-fitting clothes again.

 One of the first steps women considering tummy tuck surgery take is to look at the before-and-after photos in our gallery to see the types of results the procedure can produce.
 You can also contact us using the online form to schedule a personal consultation or call us at one of our 2 offices to schedule an appointment.
-Call (713) 799-2278) to reach our Houston office and (713) 799-2278 for Cypress.
+Call (713) 799-2278opens phone dialer to reach our Houston office.